cedlemo/topinambour/README.md

 ## Shortcuts

 *    `Shift + Ctrl + t`  new tab

 *    `Shift + Ctrl + q` quit Topinambour

 *    `Shift + Ctrl + w` close current tab

 *    `Shift + Ctrl + left` previous tab

 *    `Shift + Ctrl + right` next tab

 *    `Shift + Ctrl + c` display color selectors for the vte in overlay mod (Esc to leave)

 *    `Shift + Ctrl + f` display font selector for the vte in overlay mod (Esc to leave)

 *    `Shift + Ctrl + o` display previews of all tabs (Esc to leave)

 *    `Shift + Ctrl + e` open the Css configuration editor in a new notebook tab.

+*    `Shift + Ctrl + /` open for the current terminal a search entry.

+*    `Shift + Ctrl + Up` diminue topinambour window size to its minimum or resize to its previous height.

+*    `Shift + Ctrl + Scroll` scroll down or up in order to decrease or increase the opacity.

 ## User configuration